 Vegan Chocolate Mango Coconut Candy Bites

-- 1 cup packed Mariani dried mango, soaked and drained well
+- 1 cup Mariani dried mango, soaked and drained well

 - 1/2 cup raw cashews